jaunkst/blokkr/README.md

+> 👷 WARNING!
+This repo is still in progress.

+---

-# ⚒️ Blokkr - Minecraft (Bedrock) Addon Framework
+# ⚒️ Blokkr - Minecraft Bedrock Addon Framework

-This is the monorepo for an opinionated framework for building beta minceraft (bedrock) addons.
+This is the monorepo for an opinionated framework for building Minecraft Bedrock addons.

 The framework is inspired by Angular IoC, Angular CLI, and RxJS.
 The intent of this project is to provide everything to build clean and scalable bedrock addons.